Utah's Kid Ski Culture

 Supporting Tiny Skiers for a Lifetime of Fun

 Watch the tiny grommets barrel down the mountain on miniature skis and snowboards with no fear, their parents trailing their tracks screaming, “Pizza, pizza!”
 Entry to snow sports for kids is simple, and family-based deals and amenities keep growing and evolving with every ski season.
-Utah loves teaching kids to ski and snowboard while keeping things fun for parents, too (Read: Parents Head for Powder).
+Utah loves teaching kids to ski and snowboard while keeping things fun for parents, too (Read: When Ski School's in Session, Parents Head for the Powder).

 Ski schools abound at resorts throughout the state, and their instructors teach with loads of patience to help skiers of tomorrow start out right.
 Many families place their child in ski school for the morning to learn the basics and to give parents some quality ski time alone, and then all ski together as a family in the afternoon.
 (And don't forget, adults can always get better, too).